Hillary Rodham Clinton in her office at the University of Arkansas, ca. 1970s.

 This guide is designed to help you find and use sources related to Women's Studies at the University of Arkansas Libraries and beyond.

-The archivists in Special Collections are experts on Women's Studies as it relates to Arkansas; they can help you locate and use manuscript collections as well as the many published books in the Arkansas Collection.
+We can help you locate and use manuscript collections as well as the many published books in the Arkansas and Rare Books Collections.

 Feminism is a belief that although women and men are inherently of equal worth, most societies privilege men as a group.
 As a result, social movements are necessary to achieve political equality between women and men, with the understanding that gender always intersects with other social hierarchies. --Estelle Freedman